changeworld/azure-docs.pl-pl/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     In this example we're using numpy, pandas, and matplotlib.
 Data is in the file cricket_chirps.csv.
 Because this file is in the same project as this present Notebook, we can just load it using a relative pathname.
     ```

-1. Komórkę kodu; Po uruchomieniu spisu treści jest wyświetlany jako dane wyjściowe.
-Dane wyjściowe można pominąć, zakomentowując `print` instrukcji.
+1. Komórka kodu; po uruchomieniu pokazuje zawartość tabeli jako dane wyjściowe.
+Można pominąć dane wyjściowe, `print` komentując instrukcję.

     ```python
     import numpy as np